wp-plugins/wp-gallery-custom-links/readme.txt

-It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated functionality on the custom link and allow it to function as a regular link (by default). output.
-Javascript is also in place to attempt to remove any lightbox
+It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated output.
+By default, any Lightbox or other onClick events on custom links will be removed to allow them to function as regular links.

 = Usage =